Stoold History, Family Crest & Coats of Arms

 Early History of the Stoold family

-Another 245 words (18 lines of text) covering the years 1190, 1315, 1602, 1601, 1525, 1605, 1793 and 1864 are included under the topic Early Stoold History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stoold research.
+Another 182 words (13 lines of text) covering the years 1190, 1315, 1602, 1601, 1588, 1907, 1891, 1953, 1525, 1605, 1525, 1544, 1793, 1864, 1793 and 1816 are included under the topic Early Stoold History in all our PDF Extended History products and printed products wherever possible.

 Stoold Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Stoold has been spelled many different ways, including Stow, Stowe, Stoue and others.

 Early Notables of the Stoold family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Stoold Notables in all our PDF Extended History products and printed products wherever possible.
+Another 145 words (10 lines of text) are included under the topic Early Stoold Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stoold family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Stoolds to arrive in North America: Abraham Stow, a bonded passenger, who arrived in America in 1775; Benjamin Stow, who was one of the first settlers of South Carolina, arriving in 1678.